MutatingFunc/mutatingfunc.github.io/content/blog/2023-11-03 macOS amethyst window snapping/index.md

 categories: ["Workflow"]
 ---

-In my [previous post]({{< relref "2023-10-31 iPadOS vs macOS" >}}) I discussed how our prefer a few aspects of iPadOS over macOS.
+In my [previous post]({{< relref "2023-10-31 iPadOS vs macOS" >}}) I discussed how I prefer a few aspects of iPadOS over macOS.
 In this post, I'll be discussing how to fix the big one - macOS's window positioning.

 ## The problem